-This means that when prices change on 1st October, the lack of any contract means you can switch to another supplier within 28 days of being notified of a price change, as there are no set contracts or exit fees with Ecotricity.
+This means that when prices change on 1st October, the lack of any contract means you can switch to another supplier within 28 days of being notified of a price change.
 All Ecotricity tariffs are also available on an Economy 7 meter, and customers can also manage their account with the Ecotricity app.

 As part of its sustainable energy goals, Ecotricity is joining the smart meter rollout that will see all customers equipped with a device by the end of 2020.
 Smart meters digitally record how much energy you’re using and send meter readings directly to your supplier.
 You can keep track of this information on a handheld Smart Energy Display you’ll receive with the smart meter.
 A smart meter can help you gain more control over your energy usage and bills.

 With Ecotricity, a smart meter will allow you to manage your energy using an app, just as with a regular tariff.
 It also provides installation with its partner meter operator, whilst offering information on what smart meters are and how to use them.
 If you’re having problems with your Ecotricity smart meter, it also operates a 7-day phoneline for to help as well as a 24-hour automated hotline for topping up your pay-as-you-go meter.